lumeland/lume.land/docs/advanced/the-data-model.md

 ## Extra variables

-Once the file is loaded and converted to the `Data` model, Lume adds automatically 3 variables:
+Once the file is loaded and converted to the `Data` model, Lume automatically adds 3 variables:

-- `url`: Define the output URL of the page.
+- `url`: Defines the page's output URL.
-- `date`: Define the date of the page.
+- `date`: Defines the page's date.
-- `basename`: Define the basename of the page (only in Lume 2).
+- `basename`: Define the page's basename (only in Lume 2).

-You can define the `url` as an absolute or relative path or even a function ([see URLs documentation](../creating-pages/urls.md) for more info).
+You can define the `url` as an absolute or relative path, or even a function ([see URLs documentation](../creating-pages/urls.md) for more info).
 Lume will resolve this value to a string, and if the url is `false`, the page is ignored.